slytechs-repos/protocol-pack-api/README.md

 Core Protocol pack consisting of many common protocols and runtime support for other modules.

 ## How to use this module
 This module, **core-protocols** is an extension module which provides protocol level support for one of the main public APIs.
-You need to setup your application using either [**jnetpcap-pro**][jnetpcap-pro] or **jNetWorks** modules which provide the main APIs for building applications using any of the protocol packs.
+You need to setup your application using either [**jnetpcap-pro**][jnetpcap-pro] or **jNetWorks** (_Coming Soon!_) modules which provide the main APIs for building applications using any of the protocol packs.

 ## What's inside
 The **core-protocols** module provides support for the following services: